sorenrade/portfolio/content/english/pages/portfolio_sw.md

       one of many such abandoned projects.
 Here, I modeled 800 spacecraft (rectangles) orbiting a central gravitational body.
 The player is the green-highlighted craft, and visibility is restricted to ships for which it has line of sight.
+      The simulation is run on an authoritative Rust-based server using a custom ECS.
+      Updates are streamed to an HTML canvas using websockets.

 ---